MidnightCoder06/seo-winter-session/session_4/in-session-questions/binary-search-trees/kth_largest_value.md

 ''' Algorithm

-Perform inorder traversal and store all of the node values in the order in which they were visited.
+1. Perform inorder traversal
+2. store all of the node values in the order in which they were visited.
-Since in-order traversal of a BST visits the nodes in ascending order, the kth value from the end of the traversal order will be the kth largest value.
+3. Since in-order traversal of a BST visits the nodes in ascending order, the kth value from the end of the traversal order will be the kth largest value.

 '''